Yohannesdejene/README.md/README.md

     <li>
         <strong>Multi vernder e-commemerce platform:</strong> <a href="https://commercepal.com/browse" target="_blank">Link</a>
         <br>
-        <strong>Description:</strong> A platform for multi vendor e-commerce, it is a platform that allows users to browse and purchase products from multiple vendors.
+        <strong>Description:</strong> A multi-vendor e-commerce platform that allows users to browse and purchase products from various vendors.
+The system is integrated with global API providers such as Alibaba, Shein, AliExpress, and Amazon, enabling seamless product sourcing and a wide range of offerings.
     </li>
     <li>
         <strong>Invitation management app for :</strong> <a href="https://beta.mazoom.sa/" target="_blank">Links</a>